Professors: Anderson (Chair), Haus, Koenig, Petrey

 RELG/AFST/HIST274Islam in AfricaThis course explores the spread of Islam from the Arab peninsula to the African continent in the seventh century through the nineteenth century and limns the factors which facilitated this advance.
 It examines the methods and principles of Islam and how the religion affected the life styles of its African neophytes and adherents.
 As a result of the interaction between Muslim and African civilizations, the advance of Islam has profoundly influenced religious beliefs and practices of African societies, while local traditions have also influenced Islamic practices.
 Muslims were important in the process of state-building and in the creation of commercial networks that brought together large parts of the continent.
 Muslim clerics served as registrars of state records and played a role in developing inner-state diplomacy inside Africa and beyond.

 RELG490Senior Seminar in ReligionStudents examine a variety of theories of religion and use them to consider retrospectively some of the topics already considered in their various courses undertaken as part of their concentration.
 Designed as the capstone seminar for majors and minors, to be taken during the senior year.
 Required for religion majors in their senior year.
-Minors are required to take either this course in their senior year or RELG390, the Junior Seminar in Religion, in their junior year.Prerequisite: Major or minor in Religion or permission of instructor
+Minors are required to take either this course in their senior year or RELG390, the Junior Seminar in Religion, in their junior year.Prerequisite: Senior Religion majors and minors or permission of instructor

 RELG593Senior Individualized ProjectEach program or department sets its own requirements for Senior Individualized Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
 See the Kalamazoo Curriculum -> Curriculum Details and Policies section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.